Which European language to learn? French or Spanish or German?

 Between German and French, I feel French is slightly more complicated though it is based on my personal experience.
 Don’t be surprised if you hear the opposite.

 Difficulty level – Spanish – 6/10, German – 7/10, French – 7.5/10.
 Don’t learn any language just because it is easy or difficult.
 Take this as the least relevant criterion, i.e., 5% weightage.

 4. The economic and political relevance of the language in a global context

-Looking at the above criteria, we can quickly establish that, apart from the English language, seven languages meet these criteria, and they are the Chinese, Arabic, French, Spanish, Japanese, Russian, and German.
+Looking at the above criteria, we can quickly establish that, apart from English, seven languages meet these criteria: the Chinese, Arabic, French, Spanish, Japanese, Russian, and German.

 Therefore, what languages to learn would become French, Spanish, or German, and their reasons why you would want to learn either of these language(s).

-Why a language becomes a global language has little to do with the number of people who speak it.
+A language becoming a global language has little to do with the number of people who speak it.
 It is much more to do with who those speakers are.

-On the other hand, some of the French-speaking Francophone countries such as France, Canada, Belgium, Luxembourg, Switzerland, have a strong economy and influence in various sectors.
+On the other hand, some of the French-speaking countries such as France, Canada, Luxembourg, Switzerland, Belgium, have a strong economy and influence in various sectors.

 Conclusion: This is an important reason.
 Think about languages and where it is beneficial, power status, economic conditions.
 Give 20% weightage.

 5. Which one do you prefer or your interest lies?
 French or Spanish or German?